Have you considered working with a coach? The fall and winter can be a great time to engage with a coach as part of a new season of ministry.

 Is it time for an investment in your ministry?
 Contact me!

 Read on …

 Beginning a coaching relationship includes doing a ministry assessment and creating a set of Coaching Objectives that outline what the relationship will accomplish.
 Getting anything meaningful out of a coaching engagement takes time and commitment.
 Consequently, most (if not all) of my engagements are one year in duration.
-Often times, at the request of the church leader, I will schedule a site visit at or near the beginning of the contract period.
-This allows me to experience a weekend service, meet other staff members, and gain a better understanding of the overall ministry, including its successes and challenges.
+Often, at the church leader’s request, I will do a site visit at or near the beginning of the engagement.
+This allows me to experience a weekend service, meet other staff members, and better understand the overall ministry, including its successes and challenges.

-- Meeting Frequency – Coaching happens via bi-weekly 1-hour conference calls or Zoom video sessions.
-By the end of the year, the new executive pastor is ready to go, having “checked the box” on several critical church administration and leadership actions.
+- Meeting Frequency – Coaching happens two times per month via 1-hour Zoom video sessions.
+By the end of the year, the executive pastor/church administrator is ready to go, having “checked the box” on several critical church administration and leadership actions.

-- Access to Materials – Coaching relationships include access to materials and methods that can be easily edited and adjusted for the new executive pastor’s specific situation, preventing the need to start from scratch.
+- Access to Materials – Coaching relationships include materials and methods that can be easily edited and adjusted for the new executive pastor’s specific situation, preventing the need to start from scratch.

-- Strategic Planning – Very often the first few months of the coaching relationship includes a strategic planning session facilitation and overall guidance in the completion of a documented 1 to 3-year strategic plan.
+- Strategic Planning – Very often, the first few months of the coaching relationship include a strategic planning session facilitation and overall guidance in completing a documented one to three-year strategic plan.

-- Fee – Not that I need another job, but I do charge a monthly fee for my time.
+- Fee – I do charge a monthly fee for my coaching.
 The fee does two things.
 It formalizes the relationship and ensures that both the individual being coached and I take the relationship seriously.
-It holds us both accountable to do what is necessary between calls to accomplish the objectives identified.
-The fee is somewhat negotiable based on the size of the church’s budget and a few other factors.
+It holds us both accountable for doing what is necessary between calls to accomplish the identified objectives.
+The fee is negotiable based on the size of the church’s budget and a few other factors.
 Contact me to discuss the fee.